microsoft/BuildTourHack/stories/2/223_AppServices.md

 }
 ```

-This code will open a connection to the Knowzy App Service and will also open the Xaml Page AppServiceTest.
-The AppServiceTest page will also connect to the AppService and send a message
+This code will open a connection to the Knowzy App Service and will also open the Xaml AppServiceTest page in the UWP portion of Knowzy.
+The AppServiceTest page will connect to the AppService and send a message
-to the WPF app through the App Service when the use clicks on the Connect button.
+to the WPF app through the AppService when the use clicks on the Connect button.
 The WPF app will echo the message and send it back to the UWP app through the App Service.

 #### Add the new Uri protocol to package.appxmanifest in the Microsoft.Knowzy.UWP project